Skip to content

 Default: "info"

 Specifies if requests are logged in the terminal.
-It can be disabled you already handle logging at runtime:
+It can be disabled if you already handle logging at runtime:

 vite.config.js